michaelanbrown/daily-tracker/README.md

 ## Future Enhancements
 1. Create meals with your own ingredients
-  - Recipe model that has_many foods
+  - Recipe model that has_many ingredients
   - Will calculate macros and add based on serving size